It is no secret that I love John Hughes.

 While in Evanston, stop in at Edzo’s Burger Shop.

-A former classmate of my husband opened this chain years ago and they make a mean burger and an amazing shake.
+A former classmate of my husband’s opened this chain years ago and they make the most amazing burgers and shakes.

-Now you have your tummy full again and you are blasting some Simple Minds, maybe even a little Psychedelic Furs?
+Now you have your tummy full and you might be blasting some Simple Minds, maybe even a little Psychedelic Furs?

-This next leg definitely calls for The Breakfast Club soundtrack and you have some time because you’re going to hop on the tollway and head over to the northwest suburbs toward the fictional town of Shermer, Illinois.
+This next leg definitely calls for The Breakfast Club soundtrack and you have some time to jam because you’re going to hop on the Illinois Tollway and head up to the Northwest Suburbs toward the fictional town of Shermer, Illinois.

-The first stop will be Northbrook which used to be called Shermerville in honor of a one time resident Frederick Schermer.
+The first stop will be Northbrook which used to be called Shermerville in honor of one-time resident Frederick Schermer.